Space Manager

 Figure 1.
 Space Manager

-This app also displays environment-related telemetry such as ambient temperature, humidity, air quality, and noise on 3D digital maps for the meeting room, floor, or building.
+This app also displays environment and occupancy-related telemetry, including ambient temperature, humidity, CO2 levels, air quality, noise, people count, and presence status on 3D digital maps for the meeting room, floor, or building.

 • In the Devices section, you can view the configured devices and their telemetry details on digital maps